-There are so many ways a truck accident can happen.
-Brakes can fail.
+There are so many ways a truck accident can happen: Brakes can fail.
 Overinflated tires can burst.
 A fatigued driver can suddenly fall asleep at the wheel, drifting into another motorist’s lane.
-While all of these accidents can result in serious injury and death, rollover truck accidents have one of the highest fatality rates of any other type of crash.
+While all of these accidents can result in serious injury and death, rollover truck accidents are some of the deadliest crashes, with some of the highest fatality rates.

 Causes of Rollover Truck Accidents

 It takes less than people might think for a tractor-trailer weighing a few dozen tons to flip over.
 Over the years, studies have identified certain factors that continually contribute to truck rollover accidents, including:

 A truck’s cargo alone usually weighs several tons.
 If the load is not evenly distributed and properly secured, it can shift when the truck rounds a sharp turn, initiating a rollover.